David Phiri: Secondary school

-In 1957, to earn a full scholarship to study in the UK, Phiri had to return to Northern Rhodesia for a year and returned to Lusaka by train, where he was met by a colonial government official and given housing in Matero, a high density suburb of Lusaka.
-He was given his first job at Government Stores in Lusaka, a job he thoroughly detested, however his lifelong ethic of making the best of all situations allowed him to persevere and perhaps his greatest asset, his ability to communicate and get along with everyone he came into contact with, came to his rescue.
-Whilst humming a hymn, a white colleague struck up a conversation with him and ended up inviting him to attend the then white only Methodist Church, Trinity Church on Church Road in Lusaka.
+In 1957, to earn a full scholarship to study in the UK, Phiri had to return to Northern Rhodesia for a year and returned to Lusaka where he was given housing in Matero, a high density suburb of Lusaka.
+He was given his first job at the Government Stores in Lusaka, a job he thoroughly detested, however his lifelong ethic of making the best of all situations allowed him to persevere.
+Whilst humming a hymn, a white colleague struck up a conversation with him and ended up inviting him to attend the then white only Methodist Church.
 It was here he met Phyllis and Don Fluck, who soon invited him to live with them, a shocking occurrence in the then racially segregated community.
-Phiri also met another member of the congregation at trinity, Mr. Henry Fosbrooke (10 October 1908 – 25 April 1996), the head of the Rhodes-Livingstone Institute from 1956, the first local anthropological research facility in Africa.
+Phiri also met another member of the congregation at trinity, Mr. Henry Fosbrooke (10 October 1908 – 25 April 1996), the head of the Rhodes-Livingstone Institute from 1956.
 Mr Fosbrooke arranged for Phiri to leave Government Stores and work at the Rhodes-Livingstone Institute.
-He discovered anthropology there, which later studied at Oxford.

 In June 1958, Phiri was informed that he had been awarded a 'grant' to study for a diploma in social work at Bristol University for two years.
-He rang Mr Green at Rhodesia Iron and Steel Companywho informed his father of the good news.
+He rang Mr Green at Rhodesia Iron and Steel Company who informed his father of the good news.
 In September of the same year Phiri would get on his first flight and leave to the UK.
 At his farewell party many people gave him money to help him on his way, further testimony to his astounding ability to connect with people.
-One of the most generous contributors, with a fifty pound gift, was a Dr. Scott, father of Zambia's current Republican Vice-President Dr. Guy Scott the current Republican Vice-President of Zambia.
+One of the most generous contributors, with a fifty pound gift, was a Dr. Scott; father of Zambia's former Republican Vice-President Dr. Guy Scott.

 University

 Phiri studied social sciences at the University of Bristol and went on to obtain a degree.
 He then went to study for a degree in Social Anthropology at Oxford University.
-At Bristol, he took up golf, making such rapid progress in just two years that he was appointed captain of the university team.
+At Bristol, he took up golf, and was appointed captain of the university team.
 At Oxford, his handicap was reduced to three and he played first in the Divots, the second team, against Cambridge in 1961 (winning both his matches) and for the university team in the varsity golf match in 1962 (again winning both matches) and in 1963.
 He was also elected a member of the Royal and Ancient Golf Club at St Andrews, another first for a black African.